urbantrout/docs/en/sites.md

 Craft sets the default site as the Primary site, meaning Craft will load it by default on the front end.
 If you only have one site then you cannot disable it as the Primary site.

-You can change the Primary site once you create additional sites using the settings for the new site.
+You can change the Primary site once you create additional sites.
 Craft will automatically toggle the current Primary site.

 ### Site URL

-Any additional site can have its own Base URL apart from the URL you defined when creating the first site.
+Additional sites can have their own Base URL apart from the URL you defined when creating the first site.

 This comes in handy for hosting the site at a different domain instead of in a subdirectory.
 Instead of using `https://craftcms.com/beta`, you can have a different domain like `https://beta.craftcms.com`.

-Defining a Base URL for your site requires that you have an additional `web` directory with a different name (like `web-beta`), and that you configure your web server to route requests for that domain to the new web directory.
+Defining an additional site requires only that your chosen domain name has its DNS records pointing at the server, as well as the web server pointing at the `web` directory for that domain.

+You do not need to create additional `web` directories for new sites.

 ## Propagating Entries Across All Enabled Sites

 In the settings for each Channel or Structure Section is an option to propagate entries in that section across all sites.
+This is enabled by default.

 When enabled, Craft will create the new entry in each site enabled for that section using the submitted content.

+If you would like the section's content to be separate then disable this option for that section.

 ## Guide: Setting Up a New Site